thoughtfull-systems/thoughtfull-systems.github.io/content/notes/2024-12-03-a-teen-account.md

 ### Zelle

 I have since learned that your bank doesn't need to support Zelle.
-You can install an app on your smart phone and link any debit card.
-Now you can Zelle.
+You install an app on your smart phone and link any debit card and now you can Zelle.

 This is great, but it requires a smart phone (see: later).